detnos/galvanize-tdd-mortgage-lender/README.md

 ### User Stories

+As a lender, I want to be able to check my funds so I know how much money I can offer as a loan
+- Given that I am a lender
+- when I check my available funds
+- then I should see how much funds I currently have

 As a lender, I want to be able to add funds so that I have money to offer loans to potential home buyers
 - Given that I am a lender with a means to store funds,
 - when I add funds to my account